Shop around before switching basic bank accounts

 Compare bank accounts shop around before switching accounts

-It is a proven fact that a staggering 47 per cent of all consumers have never even considered switching their bank account and fewer consumers actively monitor the competitiveness of their current banking provider.
+47% of consumers have never considered switching their bank account and even less monitor the competitiveness of their existing high street banking provider.

-The main reason that people actually switch their bank account is due to a bad experiences or lack of customer service meaning banks had no real reason to offer incentives for people to switch accounts.
+The top reason for consumers switching a bank account is completely down to bad experiences or poor customer service.
+Banks have no real reason to offer any incentives for people to switch accounts.

 But due to the credit crunch this is now changing how consumers think, and are now proactively seeking better deals, not only just on price but also the quality of the service offered.
 This has now made banks become more competitive and is driving banks to offer better deals and more value for money.
 With more and more consumers willing to switch or compare bank accounts offered this is driving banks to become more competitive.

 It is relatively complicated for you to monitor the actual cost of your bank accounts in relation to interest forgone and the expected value of fees.
 Consumers need a transparent comparison of offers between accounts and banks so they can make an informed choice on whom to use.

 Compare Bank Accounts hope to change all this by offering transparent information on the key fee elements of an account so that you can see visible benefits for switching, as some of the actual benefits can be substantial.